 With broad agreement that spending on resilience protection is an investment, infrastructure owners must first identify and prioritize their critical assets and essential functions.
 This is crucial to ensuring the limited resources are being spent to protect the highest priority assets and processes.
 Priorities must also include the most probable scenarios that will occur and affect critical infrastructure.
 In Louisiana, resiliency plans should include extreme weather events and the effect of water and wind damage to critical infrastructure.

 The resiliency plan should also consider what must be done during and after an extreme weather event to maintain operating capabilities of critical infrastructure.
 The proposed resiliency plan should be included as a separate attachment to the Project Description in the application and should contain the following:

-- A list of improvements to the infrastructure. - The effects of extreme weather that will be offset due to the implementation of the resiliency plan. - A list of any historical information where extreme weather has been detrimental to the infrastructure or where extreme weather has damaged operating capabilities of the infrastructure.
+- o A list of improvements to the infrastructure. - The effects of extreme weather that will be offset due to the implementation of the resiliency plan. - A list of any historical information where extreme weather has been detrimental to the infrastructure or where extreme weather has damaged operating capabilities of the infrastructure.

 Components of the resiliency plan that will be addressed in the proposed project must be separated and clearly identified in the cost estimate.
 Cost of resiliency plan components will not be included in the Cost Effectiveness calculation.
+OCD-LGA will consult with LDH to determine whether resilience items are eligible for points and not included in the cost effectiveness calculation.
+Because resilience needs vary by system and LDH has a better knowledge of the conditions, they will make the final determination.

-h) Past performance - (Maximum possible points - 2)
+7. Past Performance (Maximum possible points -2)

-Applicants will receive two points unless one or more of the following is applicable when reviewing the past performance of any grants funded to the applicant during the 2016-2021 LCDBG program years:
+Applicants will receive two points unless one or more of the following is applicable when reviewing the past performance of any grants funded to the applicant during the 2020-2025 LCDBG program years:

-- A second contract or contract extension was required in order to complete and/or closeout the grant. - Penalties were assessed at any point during the grant due to failure to meet a required benchmark. - Finding of deficiency identified as "very serious" issued during the grant.
+- A second contract or contract extension was required in order to complete and/or closeout the grant. - Penalties were assessed at any point during the grant due to failure to meet a required benchmark. - o Finding of deficiency identified as "very serious" issued during the grant.

-After all rating points have been assigned, a combined final public facilities ranking list will be produced including all public facilities applications that are being considered for the FY 2022 program year ranked from highest to lowest according to the total number of points received by each application.
-The OCD will award funding based on this final public facilities ranking list as funds are available as described in Section IV.E.
+After all rating points have been assigned, a combined final public facilities ranking list will be produced including all Public Facilities applications that are being considered for the FY 2026 program year ranked from highest to lowest according to the total number of points received by each application.
+The OCD will award funding based on this final Public Facilities ranking list as funds are available.

-C. If other funds are involved and that applicant is in a position to be funded, the LCDBG staff will contact the applicant prior to a grant award and request positive proof of the current availability of the other funds; if proof cannot be provided within the timeframe allowed by the OCD (approximately ten calendar days), then the project will not be funded at that time.
+C. If other funds are involved for construction and that applicant is in a position to be funded, the LCDBG staff will contact the applicant prior to a grant award and request positive proof of the current availability of the other funds; if proof cannot be provided within the timeframe allowed by the OCD-LGA (approximately ten calendar days), then the project will not be funded at that time.
 If additional LCDBG funds are made available and grants are awarded again in the same program year, the applicant will be reconsidered and given the opportunity to provide availability of additional funds; if the other funds are not available at that time, the applicant will no longer be considered for funding.